fengjixuchui/fpicker-aflpp-android/README.md

 Tested 29/11/2022 on Android 12 x86_64 (think x86) in emulator (docker) on x86_64 host

+You can run this on Device or Emulator (x86, x86_64 or arm, aarch64)

 With docker there are some space issues, on Android Emulator from Android Studio you can eaisly resize

 # WARNING: You can adjust all the paths other than /data/local/tmp/re.frida.server and /mnt/scratch/libandroid-shmem.so (otherwise you need to modify components)